 High visibility locations abutting parks, trails, stormwater management facilities, streets, parks, and green spaces require special design consideration.
 Sales and design teams are asked to refer to the phase marketing map to confirm lots with a high exposure designation.
 The level of treatment for exposed sides and rears will increase depending on the type of product under review.
-Estate and Semi-Estate will have appropriate, elevated standards.
+Estate and Semi-Estate will have appropriate, elevated standards - requiring treatment of all 4 elevations.